napix/NapixServer/docs/high_level.rst

 .. note::

-    The example key is not a default value, it's used when the user requests a :meth:`~managers.Manager.get_example_resource`
+    The example key is not a default value, it's used when the user requests a :meth:`~base.Manager.get_example_resource`
     as a template to create a new one and for documentation purposes.

 Loading the resources
 ^^^^^^^^^^^^^^^^^^^^^

-In order to get the resources, you have to define the :meth:`ReadOnlyDictManager.load` method.
+In order to get the resources, you have to define the :meth:`default.ReadOnlyDictManager.load` method.
 This method must return a dictionary of the resources indexed by their keys.